 The best crappie rods are technique specific and the best way to choose a rod is to first decide on how you’ll fish for crappie, which is generally dictated by the time of year.

 In spring crappie move shallow and into predictable patterns.
 It’s the best time to throw a jig or fish a bobber.
 In summer, fish tend to spread out in deeper water as they chase schools of baitfish.
 That’s when trolling and spider rigging become the go-to techniques for crappie anglers.
 Dock shooting is also an excellent technique in the summer.
 Fall is one of the best times to catch slabs, and anglers catch them with a variety of techniques.
 Of course, some people will be diehard jig anglers, and others will fish a slip float all year round.

-If you’re still not sure which crappie rod is best, the most versatile option is a 7-foot rod with a light power and moderate fast action.
-With that rod you can cast light jigs, fish bobbers, and even shoot docks.
+If you’re still not sure which crappie rod is best, the ultimate beginner crappie rod is a 7-foot rod with a light power and moderate fast action.
+With that rod’s versatility, you can cast light jigs, fish bobbers, and even shoot docks.
 You’ll be able to fish it for all open water seasons.

 Q: What size rod is best for crappie fishing?